Thierrynjike/flwr/README.md

-# flwr Swift SDK
+# flwr Swift pod

-This package implements a Swift SDK for Flower.
+This is a pod for your flower application.
+You could use it in your flutter application as well

 ## Installation